Shopify/mobile-buy-sdk-android/README.md

 - Your API key, which can be obtained in your shop's admin page.
 - Optional `OkHttpClient` if you want to customize the configuration used for network requests or share your existing `OkHttpClient` with the `GraphClient`.
 - Optional settings for http cache, like path to the cache folder and maximum allowed size in bytes.
-- Optional http cache policy to be used by default for all GraphQL queries (will be ignored for mutation operations as cache not supported for them).
+- Optional http cache policy to be used as default for all GraphQL **query** operations (will be ignored for mutation operations as http cache is not supported for them).
 By default http cache policy is set to `NETWORK_ONLY`.

 ```java
 GraphClient.builder(this)